ErinFinnegan/AdobeApplication/3_ThoughtsOnHandlingDeveloperFeedback.md

 - After the APIs are back up, take the time to reply (or write an app to automatically reply to) all of the twitter users who pointed out the problem, saying something to the effect of:
   - Thanks for taking the time to let us know.
 We think the APIs are back up and running now.
 Please tell us if you're still experiencing problems.
   - If possible personalize some of the replies after the clean up to let the developers know we read each one, especially to the people who seemed the most passionate about the problem.
   - I've found that developers and engineers appreciate honesty and brevity.
-After such a problem, posting some of the technical details of what happened please parts of the community.
+After such a problem, posting some of the technical details of what happened will satisfy the curiosity of parts of the community.

+For pre-written replies, it's best to have a philosophy or guideline in place that will help you make the right decisions how to answer, e.g. “we always value customer privacy above all else” or “customers who use our products to make memes take priority” etc.

 ## Speed is Critical